-EdCuration's Recommended Go-to-Market Strategy for Curriculum Vendors
+Go-to-Market Strategy for K-12 Curriculum Vendors

-EdCuration's Recommended Go-to-Market Strategy for Curriculum Vendors
+Go-to-Market Strategy for K-12 Curriculum Vendors

-The EdCuration marketplace is designed to be the place where all educators go when they are seeking new instructional programs.
-At EdCuration, educators can search, filter, discover, compare, and evaluate instructional resources.
-They can select favorites and connect with vendors to ask questions and consider a purchase.
+The EdCuration marketplace is a one-stop shop where all educators go when they are seeking new instructional programs.
+In the marketplace, educators search, filter, discover, compare, and evaluate instructional resources.
+They can select favorites and connect with vendors to ask questions, request quotes, and consider a purchase.

-Although it would be nice if educators would make a purchasing decision based simply on a marketplace review, we find that educators need additional engagement opportunities before they make a purchase.
+Although it would be nice if educators made a purchasing decision based solely on a marketplace review, we find that educators typically need additional engagement opportunities before they make a purchase.
 They need to experience the instructional resource firsthand and understand the WHY behind the program, including its research base.